 These devices, these character motivations, are understated and criticized by reviewers, but true to Schrader’s style.
 After all, Raging Bull, which Schrader wrote, one of the most poignant movies ever, barely explains anything – it is written and directed as an hallucination set to arias and music, an art film that is so good, so well executed that the audience forgets they’ve been tricked into loving an essentially flat character.
 Scorsese himself acknowledged this with satisfaction when it was pointed out; might want to think about that next time you pass judgement on an ambitious project that didn’t tickle you the way you demand.
 However, that’s not even the beginning of the point about the title.

-Thus, interior reason the film is called The Card Counter, when he is also shown playing poker, is because Will Tillich is confined into prison (depending on how you count it, up to three times) and that is exactly how he passes this lost time that defines his painful life.
-He likes it – he likes the counting.
+The interior reason the film is called The Card Counter, when he is also shown playing poker, is because Will Tillich is confined into prison (depending on how you count it, up to three times) and that is exactly how he passes this lost time that defines his painful life.
+He likes it – he likes the counting, because it is soothing.
 He learns to value repetition and respect both limitations and boredom, having been denied life and love, because he and other subordinates have taken the fall for Gordo/Roger’s illegal and cruel leadership at Abu Ghraib.

 Now, oftentimes poker players, and I suppose anyone trapped in a small community, have trouble when some detail of their world isn’t exactly right.
 Poker players are small-town gossips as much as anyone, just think of NVG.
 For instance, Holloway can’t understand why Tillich would leave the circuit final table near the climax.
-Such a foolish observation, and yet essentially repeated by the poker community regarding almost every party of the film.
-What people are forgetting is that the game is just that, a game.
+Such a foolish observation, and yet essentially repeated by the poker community.
+What players are forgetting is that the game is just that, a game.

 The reason a visual medium would not reveal every detail is subtle.
 The same poker players who are outraged that it is suggested they “count cards” are perhaps unlikely to understand that film is a pattern of images, not a continuous stream of one character’s consciousness.
 In fact, everything is a hint, and in a good movie, the hints are plentiful and meaningful.
 For The Card Counter, one of the primary image patterns is the indoors.
 In fact, the scenery of The Card Counter is quite familiar and should fill many of us with a certain nostalgia for the life of casinos and mid-stakes travelling.
 There is humor in this garish life.
 We need this humor, especially in poker, because as all pros know it is as much a job as any, and subject to all the banality one wished to get away from.
 The miserable but clean mid-class motel, the ugly carpet and stale walls of the casino-hotel and its convention area captured in their vulgar charm and detail, as Holloway noted.
 The poker community should take note of this kind of meaningful accuracy and worry less about the ‘pointy elbows’ of the title.